 If you’re heading to Pura Dalem Agung temple, the calls you hear are most likely from monkeys within Ubud’s Monkey Forest, through which guests to the temple must walk through.
 Be mindful of the monkeys and make sure you arrive with no food on you – not even a tic tac (or risk being chased by the monkeys trying to get it off you).

 The lush greenery surrounding the “Temple of Death” is anything but dead, as it blooms around sacred prayer buildings and stone carvings of children with fangs.
-Streams run through the forested area and heads up, it does get quite humid here so dress appropriately.
+Streams run through the forested area so heads up, it does get quite humid.
+You will leave sticky!

 10.)
 Pura Gunung Kawi

 Last but certainly not least is Pura Gunung Kawi Temple.
 Set in a ravine between rice paddies, this Indonesian gem features stone carvings right into the hillside.
 The river running close to the temple lends to its sacred location in the “Valley of Kings,” and some of the carvings honour kings and queens of the 11th century.